Roy-Fokker/sdl3-cpp23-project-template/readme.md

   cmake --build --preset linux-debug
 ```

+## Uses/Dependencies
+- CPM.CMake for package management
+- Ninja-Build for build engine
+- CMake 3.31+ with cmakepresets for configuration and build
+  - There is an issue, on my machine, with CMake 4.0.
+It fails to configure properly.
+  - CMake 4.0.1 fixed the issue with configure, seems like it was regression in CMake.
+- C++ modules enabled
+- Uses C++ Standard Library modules
+  - MSVC (Windows only)
+  - Clang (Linux with libc++ only)
+- Focuses on SDL3 GPU
+- HLSL for all shaders

 ## Example project dependencies
 Uses following libraries retrieved from their project repos by CPM.CMake
 - SDL3, obviously
 - GLM, for math
-- DXC, either from Windows SDK (for D3D12 backend) or Vulkan SDK (for Vulkan backend)
+- DXC, from Vulkan SDK (for Vulkan backend)

 ## Basic notes on code structure
 - As much as is possible, functions will not take ownership of pointers to objects.
-- Where able, all SDL GPU types are wrapped into std::unique_ptr with custom deleters, so they self clean on destruction.
+- Where able, all SDL GPU types are wrapped into std::unique_ptr with custom deleters, so they self clean on scope exit.
-- TODO: more notes to be added as, I think of them.
+- SDL init and quit is wrapped in C++ class and created/destructed by Application class.
+- `Application` class does following
+  - Create SDL Window and GPU, in Application `C'Tor`
+  - Create Basic Pipeline, in `Prepare Scene`
+    - Simple vertex shader that uses uniform buffer to fix rendering perspective
+    - Simple pixel/fragment shader
+  - Vertex and Index buffers for Square mesh, in `Prepare Scene`
+  - Create Perpective projection, in `Prepare Scene`
+  - `Draw`s square using Indexed Primitives
+  - Quit on any-key pressed, in `Handle SDL Input`

+## To be figured out
+- Intellisense and clangd both cannot handle modules so don't work correctly
+  - Hacky solution for intellisense to show STD library types.

 ## references
-- Building on linux with Clang and libc++ for module support, https://mattbolitho.github.io/posts/vcpkg-with-libcxx/
 - CMake 3.30 magic encantations, https://www.kitware.com/import-std-in-cmake-3-30/
 - CMake module compilations, https://www.kitware.com/import-cmake-the-experiment-is-over/